algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-plan.md

 ## Introduction

 This document outlines the test plan for the SportShield project, an anti-theft device designed for skis and snowboard only at the moment.
 The purpose of this test plan is to test the code of the software engineers to make sure it allows for less battery consumption, without any error.
-This project has been given to us by Coris Innovation in collaboration with ALGOSUP, they are therefore the stakeholders.
+This project has been given to us by Coris Innovation in collaboration with ALGOSUP, who are therefore the stakeholders.

 ## Project Overview